O1ahmad/O1ahmad/README.md

 ## Overview

 My name's Ahmad Wilson, and I'm an Infrastructure/DevOps and Backend Developer based out of Austin, TX USA.
-I’m passionate about developing infrastructure and tooling for the cloud-native and web3 ecosystems.
-I hold a Master of Science in Artificial Intelligence (AI) and Human-Computer Interaction (HCI) from Brown University and have 15+ years of experience as an infrastructure engineer.
+I’m passionate about developing infrastructure, tooling and user-interfaces for the cloud-native and web3 ecosystems.
+I hold a Master of Science in `Artificial Intelligence (AI)` and `Human-Computer Interaction (HCI)` from Brown University and have 15+ years of experience as an infrastructure engineer.

 ## 🌱 Programming Languages: